Rickyy-ming/Health-Claims-Forecasting-with-Decision-Trees/README.md

 This project focuses on building a machine learning model in **R** to predict healthcare reimbursement amounts using structured insurance claim data.
 The goal is to estimate the log-transformed reimbursement for the year 2010 (`log10_reimb2010`) based on features provided in a historical dataset.

-This project was completed as part of the final assessment for the McGill University **Master of Management in Analytics (MMA)** program.

 ---

 ## 📁 Repository Contents